This is a PHP error that will happen if you attempt to use a scalar value as an array.

 $var = 1; //a lot of code goes here $var['name'] = 'John';

-If I were to run the code above, the result would be an unappealing “Cannot use a scalar” warning.
+If I were to run the code above, my script would display an unappealing “Cannot use a scalar” warning.

-If you’re unsure about whether a certain variable is a scalar value or not, you can use the is_scalar function like so:
+If you’re unsure about whether a certain variable is a scalar value or not, then you can use the is_scalar function like so:

 $test = 1; $isScalar = is_scalar($test); var_dump($isScalar);

-If run the code above, you’ll find that it returns a boolean TRUE value.
+If you run the code above, you’ll find that it returns a boolean TRUE value.

 $test = array(1, 2, 3); $isScalar = is_scalar($test); var_dump($isScalar);

-It is also worth noting that null / non-existent variables will also return FALSE.
+It is also worth noting that null and non-existent variables will also return FALSE.